KenanBek/kenanbek.github.io/about.md

 Hello, world!
 My name is Kanan Rahimov, and I am a backend engineer.
 Go, and Python are my primary programming languages, and I worked on projects from Aeronautical Data Management to online payment platforms.

+I live and work in Amsterdam, The Netherlands.

-Currently, I work at Beat as an Engineering Team Lead of one of the backend team in the pricing domain.
+Currently, I work at [Beat](https://www.linkedin.com/company/thebeatapp/) as an Engineering Team Lead of one of the backend teams in the Pricing domain.

 In my free time, I am involved in various engineering-related activities.
 You can follow me on my Twitter and GitHub account for the recent updates: